The Best Checking Accounts in Pennsylvania for 2024

 These fees will eat away at your balance over time and leave you with less money to spend on the things you want to buy.
 Whenever possible, choose an account with no monthly fees or with a monthly fee you can easily avoid.

-If you use cash on a regular basis, it’s important that you can easily make deposits and withdrawals.
+If you use cash regularly, it’s important that you can easily make deposits and withdrawals.
 Make sure that your bank has a strong network of ATMs and branches so you don’t have to pay fees to use other bank’s ATMs.

 Keep in mind that some banks refund other banks’ ATM fees, making it easy to use any ATM you find.

-Most checking accounts don’t pay interest, but there are some that offer a small amount.
+Most checking accounts don’t pay interest, but some offer a small amount.
 If you can find an account that pays interest, it’s a nice bonus.